yao-creative/yiyaotan-site/content/about/index.md

   Besides my work in mathematics and computer science, I enjoy playing in the orchestra and volleyball.
 At Oxford I played for Hertford and Turl Street Orchestras.
 I can get quite competitive for volleyball, but I've also coached middle school and highschool volleyball and enjoy teaching.
 I'm quite a diversely curious person.
 I love great conversations with strangers, travel, photography, and literature from various languages.
 I speak Mandarin and English natively, I've a working level of French (enough speak machine learning in the office and even to go on dates :P), studied a couple years of Russian, and now on an Italian duolingo streak of almost a year.

-  Aside from that, I'm vegetarian which I believe is important to me as it helps me make conscious decisions about my health and what I consume and also fits with my world view aligned as "sufficiency and sustainability as a consumer" perspective.
+  Aside from that, I'm vegetarian which I believe is important to me as it helps me make conscious decisions about my health and what I consume on a daily basis and also fits with my world view aligned as "sufficiency and sustainability as a consumer" perspective.
 In my free time enjoy listening to music, often classical but other times diverse such as italian rap or japanese city pop.
 I also listen to a lot of podcasts and short book summaries.

   Feel free to contact me on LinkedIn or fill the [contact form](/contact/)!